Sunday Morning Services at 9:00 and 10:30

-FUMC offers a traditional service on Sunday mornings at two times.
-Nursery care is available during both services for infants through age two.
+FUMC offers a traditional service on Sunday mornings at 9:00 and 10:30.
+In the summer there is one service at 9:30.
 Communion is offered at both services on the first Sunday of the month.
 All are invited to the table, and all means all!

 The music ministry at Fairport United Methodist Church nurtures the congregation by providing music that deepens our relationship with God.
 With this vision in mind, musicians offer their gifts in worship after careful practice and preparation.

 Vocal choirs, handbell choirs, instrumental ensembles and soloists embody the growing music ministry at Fairport UMC.
 We have volunteer choirs that rehearse regularly during the academic year, plus groups that rehearse seasonally, plus vocal and instrumental soloists.
 All are welcome!

 If you have any questions about our musical opportunities or would like to become involved with this ministry, please contact Nicole Camilleri, Music Ministry Director, at 585-223-9560 or [email protected]

 Choirs in Worship

 - Joyful Noise – Children, ages 4 through 2nd grade.
 Rehearses Tuesday evenings, 6:30-7:15 pm.
 Sings once a month at the 10:30 am service

 - Heavenly Choir – Children, ages 3rd through 5th grade.
 Rehearses Tuesday evenings, 6:30-7:15 pm.
 Sings once a month at the 10:30 am service